Lone Mountain Residence Hall

 - Male and female residents

 - 300 residents

-- Lone Mountain Main: First year students
+- Lone Mountain Main: First year, transfer, and continuing students

 - Lone Mountain North: 7 floors, single-sex and co-ed floors

-- Singles, doubles, and triples available
+- Singles and doubles available

 - Permanently lofted beds on second and third floors of LM North

 - Please note: Triples will not be offered during the 2020-2021 academic year

 - Turk St., between Masonic and Parker St.